anma-dev/Anime-Manager/README.md

 You need to configure Trackma with an account separately for using the Account mode, or you can use Incognito mode without an account.

 > Note: Anime Manager is still unfinished software.
 Unexpected behavior and bugs will be encountered.
-We are actively working towards a final release.
+We are actively working towards a stable release.

 ## Usage